Trump to Putin: Please don't meddle in U.S. elections

 In a recent television interview, Putin said that relations between Moscow and Washington were “getting worse and worse.”

-For his part, Trump has sought better relations with Putin to tackle a host of issues, including his goal to rein in North Korea’s nuclear ambitions.
-On Friday, he emphasised the positive.
+Trump has sought to turn the page to work with Putin on issues such as reining in North Korea’s nuclear ambitions.
+On Friday, he emphasized the positive.

-“It’s a great honour to be with President Putin,” he told reporters.
+“It’s a great honor to be with President Putin,” he told reporters.
 “We have many things to discuss, including trade and including some disarmament.”

-Trump and Putin had been scheduled to meet at the end of November at the last G20 in Buenos Aires, but Trump cancelled the meeting as he flew to Argentina, citing Russia’s seizure of Ukrainian navy ships and sailors.
+Trump and Putin had been scheduled to meet at the end of November at the last G20 in Buenos Aires, but Trump canceled the meeting as he flew to Argentina, citing Russia’s seizure of Ukrainian navy ships and sailors.
 The two spoke informally at the event, and at a lunch in Paris earlier that month.

 In May, they had their first extensive phone conversation in months.
 Trump said they talked about a new accord to limit nuclear arms that could eventually include China.